Jose Altuve Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.54 team ERA ranks 23rd among all MLB pitching staffs.
+- The Dodgers have the 23rd-ranked team ERA among all league pitching staffs (4.51).

-- The Dodgers rank 21st in baseball in home runs surrendered (91 total, 1.2 per game).
+- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (93 total, 1.2 per game).

-- Sheehan (0-0) makes the start for the Dodgers, his second of the season.
+- Miller makes the start for the Dodgers, his sixth of the season.
+He is 3-1 with a 2.83 ERA and 28 strikeouts in 28 2/3 innings pitched.

-- His last appearance was on Saturday against the San Francisco Giants, when the right-hander tossed six scoreless innings without allowing a hit.
+- The right-hander's last appearance was on Sunday against the San Francisco Giants, when he threw 5 2/3 innings, surrendering seven earned runs while giving up seven hits.

+- In five games this season, the 24-year-old has put up an ERA of 2.83, with 8.8 strikeouts per nine innings.
+Opponents are hitting .184 against him.

 © 2023 Data Skrive.
 All rights reserved.